 When nighttime falls, it’s time for baby to go to sleep.
 In this household, that means it’s also time for mama, papa, and baby to baila/dance, canta/sing, salta/jump, and more all the way to bedtime!

 This bouncy bilingual text and gorgeous, inviting illustrations gently wind down to make this a bedtime favorite no matter what language families say “good night” in!

-FRY BREAD: A Native American Family Tradition by Kevin Noble Maillard, illus. by Juana Martinez-Neal (Roaring Brook Press, October 22, 2019).
+FRY BREAD: A Native American Family Story by Kevin Noble Maillard, illus. by Juana Martinez-Neal (Roaring Brook Press, October 22, 2019).
 Picture Book.
 Told in verse, the book explores the culture and history surrounding this Native staple, and how it brings together family and community through love and tradition.